Wolverine971/9takes/src/blog/people/creators/Casey-Neistat.md

     {
         date: "2020",
         title: "Relocation to Los Angeles",
-        description: "Casey moved to Los Angeles and continued creating and sharing content on YouTube, ensuring his connection with fans remained strong, while exploring new opportunities in LA's vibrant creative scene."
+        description: "Casey moved to Los Angeles and continued creating and sharing content on YouTube, ensuring his connection with fans remained strong while exploring new opportunities in LA's vibrant creative scene."
     }
 ]}
 />